EventSaucePHP/ObjectHydrator/README.md

 having to check for the availability and correctness of the data at every place of use, it can be checked once and trusted many times.

-Th use of objects also has down-sides, some more impactful than others.
+The use of objects also has down-sides, some more impactful than others.
 One of these is the burdon of converting data into objects, which is what this library aims to eliminate.
 By providing a predictable convention much of the conversion can be automated away.
 The use of instrumentation (in the form of property casters) expands these capabilities by allowing